zhizhongpu/predocguide/index.md

 Expressed are my personal opinions.
 Many of them will not be the optimal advice for you, depending on your personal circumstances.
 I strongly recommend reading in consultation with your faculty mentors who know your situation, before acting on any of my advice.

-## This Guide's Credibility
-When I studied at Harvard, I worked with predocs at top programs like David Yang's lab and Melissa Dell's lab.
-I applied to 15 predoc positions, landed 2 job offers including Jesse Shapiro's lab by early October.
-I also scheduled interviews with Amy Finkelstein and Blueprint Labs before withdrawing.
-My advice in this document mostly comes from my personal experiences, reading online, and conversations with my connections and faculty mentors.

 ## "Top" Predoc Programs?
 **Definition**: While "top" is subjective and goal-dependent, here I narrowly define top pre-docs as the pipelines to top 7 economics departments.
 Some of them have median placement in top 7 Economics PhD programs.